InteractiveMechanics/interactivemechanics-jekyll/_work/mussel-hatchery.markdown

 about:
     title:          About the Project
-    image:          "/images/uploads/pec-about.jpg"
+    image:          "/images/uploads/mussel-hatchery-intro.jpg"
     body: |
         The Fairmount Water Works is one of Philadelphia’s landmark historical and educational institutions.
-We worked with them previously to create a Digital Activity Guide to educate students on clean water stewardship and relationship between Philadelphians and their watershed.
+We worked with them previously to create a [Digital Activity Guide] (http://interactivemechanics.com/work/digital-activity-guides/) to educate students on clean water stewardship and relationship between Philadelphians and their watershed.
 For this project Fairmount Water Works collaborated with the Delaware Estuary and Academy of Natural Science at Drexel University to develop a living science laboratory about the freshwater mussel.

         This new exhibit space provides visitors with an introduction to the mussel and its ecological impact on local waterways, with a live mussel hatchery, art installations, interactive art and science exploration stations, and digital interactive components.